jakeyk11/football-data-analytics/README.md

 ## Projects

 Projects are numbered based on the numerical identifier of the project folder area in which they have been undertaken and stored.
-Decimals are used when more than one project/piece of work has been undertaken in the same folder area.
-For example, project 2.1 and 2.2 are two seperate pieces of work that exist with the project folder 02_player_team_valuation_transfermarkt.
+Decimals are used when more than one sub-project/piece of work has been undertaken in the same folder area.
+For example, sub-project 2.1 and 2.2 are two seperate pieces of work that exist within project 2, which is stored within folder area 02_player_team_valuation_transfermarkt.
 Select a project title to expand the drop-down and find out more.

+### 1 - Targeted Player & Team Performance Analysis

 <details>
-<summary><b>1 - World Cup 2018 Box to Box Midfielder Analysis</b></summary>
+<summary>1.1 - World Cup 2018 Box to Box Midfielder Analysis</summary>

 \
 **Data Source:** Statsbomb & FIFA Match Reports